jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Internal Logic**:
 1. Initialize an empty list called converted_messages
-2. Iterate through each message in the input messages list
+2. Iterate through each message in the input messages list using variable name 'm'
-3. For each message, check if the sender is "orchestrator"
+3. For each message, check if the sender is "orchestrator" using dictionary access
-4. If sender is "orchestrator", create a HumanMessage with the message content
+4. If sender is "orchestrator", create a HumanMessage with the message content using dictionary access
-5. If sender is not "orchestrator", create an AIMessage with the message content
+5. If sender is not "orchestrator", create an AIMessage with the message content using dictionary access
-6. Append the created message to the converted_messages list
+6. Append the created message to the converted_messages list using append() method
 7. Return the converted_messages list

 **Pseudocode**: